 Several years ago (2006 or 2007), I had a pleasant conversation with a church member while we were in our separate cars parked in the parking lot.
 We were waiting for traffic to subside after a powerful service.

 Our windows were rolled down while we talked to each other.
 It was during the summer and the weather was pleasant (not too hot).

 At the time, our mega church had over 18,000 members.
-I had never met this church member.
+I had never met this sister.

-She provided a nugget of info that would forever change how I make macaroni and cheeses.
+She provided a delicious nugget of info that would forever change how I make macaroni and cheese.